Pokémon Red, Blue, and Yellow: Re-releases

 On the 20th anniversary of the first generation Pokémon games' Japanese release, in February 2016, Nintendo re-released Red, Blue, and Yellow for their Nintendo 3DS Virtual Console service.
 The games include a first for the Virtual Console: simulated Link Cable functionality to allow trading and battling between games.
 As was the case with its original release, Green is exclusive to Japanese consumers.
-These versions of the games are able to transfer Pokémon to Pokémon Sun and Moon via the Pokémon Bank application.
+These versions can transfer Pokémon to Pokémon Sun and Moon via the Pokémon Bank application.

 A special Nintendo 2DS bundle was released in Japan, Europe, and Australia on February 27, 2016, with each console matching the corresponding color of the game version.
 North America received a special New Nintendo 3DS bundle with cover plates styled after Red and Blue's box art.

-By March 31, 2016, combined sales of the re-releases reached 1.5 million units with more than half being sold in North America.
+By March 31, 2016, combined sales of the re-releases reached 1.5 million copies, with more than half sold in North America.